wp-kit/vc-integration/README.md

 [Here is an example Shortcode class](shortcodes/Test.php).

+### Config

+Please install and study the default [config file](config/vc.config.php) as described above to learn how to use this component.

 ## Get Involved

 To learn more about how to use ```wp-kit``` check out the docs: